 In fact, according to an Atlantic Council source in the National Security Council, the Georgians never approached the United States government regarding Iran.
 If they had, Saakashvili would not have so ecstatically endorsed the Turkish-Brazilian plan for reprocessing of Iranian nuclear fuel on May 18.

 The highlighted portion above was especially intriguing because it directly suggested that some members of the Obama administration's hypertrophied National Security Council were definitely displeased by the Georgian government's initiatives vis-a-vis Iran.
 Several days later the article disappeared from the Atlantic Council's website altogether.
 Clicking the hyperlink only gave an automatic message saying that the page was missing.
 Then the article reappeared with the Editor's note, which states as follows: "This is an edited version of a previous copy of this article, which contained a factual error."
-The "edited" version of the passage above, which you can find here, reads as follows:
+The "edited" version of the passage above, which you can find

 In an effort to extenuate the Georgian-Iranian partnership, Tbilisi was quick to declare that the relationship with Teheran would be strictly economic, and would not extend into closer political or foreign policy cooperation.
 Moreover, Georgia claims that it has discussed its strategy for Iran with the United States, and thus no one should be surprised by this sudden outreach.